autolab/Autolab/docs/installation/docker-compose.md

 Autolab should now be accessible on port 80 (and 443 if you configured TLS)!

-## Configuring SSL/TLS
+## Configuring TLS/SSL
+Having TLS/SSL configured is important as it helps to ensure that sensitive information like user credentials and submission information are encrypted instead of being sent over in plaintext across the network when users are using Autolab.
+We have made setting up TLS as easy and pain-free as possible.
+Using TLS is strongly recommended if you are using Autolab in a production environment with real students and instructors.

-There are three options for TLS: using Let's Encrypt (for free TLS certificates), using your own certificate, and not using TLS (not recommended for production deployment).
+There are three options for TLS: using Let's Encrypt (for free TLS certificates), using your own certificate, and not using TLS (suitable for local testing/development, but not recommended for production deployment).

 ### Option 1: Let's Encrypt
 1. Ensure that your DNS record points towards the IP address of your server